-Coming from first-generation Russian Sephardic Jew immigrant family, we didn’t have homemade fried Israeli-style sufganiyot jelly doughnuts.
-Then again, we weren’t a very traditional “Jewish-food” kind of family and ate more “Russian-food” (for lack of a better word) like plov (lamb and rice pilaf with carrots) and a savory cabbage stuffed with ground beef instead of brisket with sweet glazed carrots at holiday family gatherings.
-But I do remember my Mom buying ponchiki (what we call doughnuts in Russian) – a close cousin to the Israeli version – from Brighton Beach, Brooklyn somewhat filled with cherry jam or vanilla creme and usually coated in sugar.
-As untraditional as we were, doughnuts always made their way to our Chanukah table.
+Coming from first-generation Russian Sephardic Jew immigrant family, we didn’t have homemade fried Israeli-style “sufganiyot” jelly doughnuts.
+Then again, we weren’t a very traditional “Jewish-food” kind of family.
+Eating Russian food like plov (lamb and rice pilaf with carrots) and a savory cabbage stuffed with ground beef, instead of brisket with sweet glazed carrots was the norm at the family holiday gatherings.
+But I do remember my Mom buying ponchiki (Russian for doughnuts and a close cousin to the Israeli version) from Brighton Beach, Brooklyn.
+Underfilled (never enough filling) with cherry jam or vanilla creme, is how I remember them – and usually coated with sugar.
+Albeit untraditional with our Chanukah table, doughnuts always made their way to the table.

-Making these are way easier than they look.
+Oh and making these are way easier than they look.
 Really.
 You’ll need a food processor to finish the choux for best results, as well as a candy thermometer.
-Frying oil, lower than the desired temperature results some soggy, greasy food, so it’s a must, but can easily be found in most stores for under 10 bucks.
+Frying oil, lower than the desired temperature results in some soggy, greasy food, so it’s a must, but can easily be found in most stores for under 10 bucks.

 I have tried agar agar powder, but it tasted gummy so I nixed that.
 Egg-free came out very dense, not like a doughnut but more like fried cake.
 That was a no-go.
 My oldest son who has a hard time with eggs had 3 doughnuts yesterday because the packaged (egg free) ones in the freezer weren’t as appealing as these.
 I didn’t know how he would react so I made sure to have activated charcoal on hand, in case of a sneezing attack.
 Btw, in case you were wondering activated charcoal is given in the event of poison intake; it literally binds to everything and draws it out of the body.
 Thankfully it wasn’t enough egg to cause a reaction.
 He feels fine today (yippeeee!!), so maybe, just maybe, he is okay with eggs in recipes as opposed to fried eggs with yolks on the rare side.
 He has been taking digestive enzymes with every meal, zinc picolinate and lots of krill oil to help fight food intolerances … I think it’s been helping.